micbru/density_dependence_public/README.md

     Serpentine.ipynb - As BCI, but for the serpentine dataset.
     SerpentineBCIScaling_Fig3.ipynb - Replicates the aggregate scaling we showed in Fig. 3.

 Please contact me if you have any question about how to use this code.
-If you do use it, please cite the Density dependence paper (To be published) or my github page for the time being.
+If you do use it, please cite the Density dependence paper https://doi.org/10.3389/fevo.2021.691792.